piercelab/alphafold_v2.2_customize/README.md

 ## Features

+The modified AlphaFold allows one to do things such as:
 - Use custom PDB as template
 - Save MSA to a file
 - Generate "single_chain" (no MSA) predictions
 - Compute interface pLDDT of AlphaFold predictions

+The script `run_alphafold_customized.py` is the key to calling all the modified functions.
+To run the script, one needs to provide command line arguments that defines the path to AlphaFold databases (or modify the default value of the path in the script so that you don't need to set it every time you call the python script) and provide path to fasta file (fasta_paths).
+Those are mandatory arguments that must be provided to the script.
+Then, you can read the script, pick the arguments that interest you, and mix-and-match!

 ## Installation